Thank you for stopping by and nice meeting you!

-I am a professional photographer who juggles lecturing, consulting, instructing and parenthood.
-Most of my photo shoots are held over the weekend unless it’s for a professional headshot, where it’s mostly done on the week day.
+I am a photographer who juggles lecturing at the local polytechnic here in Singapore, marketing consulting, workshop instructing and speaking gigs and parenthood.
+Most of my photo shoots are held over the weekend unless we arrange for a weekday headshot.

-I chose to take on a photography class in high school and I immensely enjoyed it.
+I got into photography after doing a module in high school.
 According to my former lecturer turned friend, Justyn Olby, I had ‘The Eye’.

 I am passionate about light, capturing emotions, genuine interactions and real and honest feelings.
-It is increasingly important to capture these moments for all of its glory for its timeless value.
+It means a lot to me to capture these moments for all of its glory for its timeless value.
 I don’t just shoot a family, I freeze time for you to look back on.
 If you are a laid back and relaxed family looking for a photographer, I might just be the one for you.

 Snippets of me

 I am part of Singapore’s General Assembly Workshop Instructor and I immensely enjoy the work I do there.
 If you are looking to sharpen or improve skills, I highly recommend that you take a look at GA.

 I also lecture in Republic Polytechnic’s School of Technology For The Arts where I lecture on Photography and Interactive Media and Content Development.